Atlanta Attorneys for Contempt and Enforcement of Judgments

 If the Court finds a party to be in contempt, punishment can range from the party simply being ordered to comply, to the offending party being incarcerated until he or she complies with the Judge’s Order.
 It is common for the offending party to be ordered to pay the other party’s attorney’s fees.

 Whenever faced with the possibility of incarceration, it is strongly advisable to have an attorney represent you.
 We will always try to help resolve the issue without involving the Court.
 If that is not possible, we are as proficient and strategic in defending clients facing contempt as we are in prosecuting them.
-Contact our Atlanta enforcement judgment attorneys at Richardson, Bloom, & Lines.
+Contact our Atlanta lawyers for enforcement of judgment and contempt at the law firm of Richardson Bloom & Lines.